stanmaz/BBOalert/README.md

 - To span the script over multiple lines \ should be used at the end of the line

 More information about scripting can be found in the "Scripting in BBOalert.pdf" file.

+Scripting allows defining custom syntax.
+This feature is experimental : See this [folder](https://github.com/stanmaz/BBOalert/tree/master/Scripts/CustomSyntax) for details

 ### Optional code